Take a weed walk & connect with nature

 Dandelion – a most generous weed

-I’d like to highlight the remarkable Dandelion.
-It’s common name is taken from the French that refers to the leaf structure thought to resemble a lion’s tooth.
-It grows well around much of the year, but really comes into bloom in the Spring and Summer, and can be found all around the globe.
+It grows well for most of the year, but really comes into bloom in the Spring and Summer, and can be found all around the globe.

 Taraxacum officinalis is the Latin name of the medicinal species.